MicrosoftDocs/powerquery-docs/powerquery-docs/HandlingDataAccess.md

 ## Publish to UI

-Similar to the (Data Source)[#data-source-kind] definition record, the Publish record provides the Power Query UI the information it needs to expose this extension in the **Get Data** dialog.
+Similar to the [Data Source](#data-source-kind) definition record, the Publish record provides the Power Query UI the information it needs to expose this extension in the **Get Data** dialog.

 **Example:**